Pint glass: History

-Pint glasses became popular in the United Kingdom in the early/mid-20th century, replacing tankards (pewter, ceramic and glass).
-This change is notably lamented by George Orwell in his 1946 essay "The Moon Under Water".
+Pint glasses became popular in the United Kingdom in the early to mid-20th century, replacing tankards made from pewter, ceramic and glass.
+This change was notably lamented by George Orwell in his 1946 essay "The Moon Under Water".

+Until the 1990s regulars of some UK pubs would keep their own pewter tankard, often engraved with their name or nickname, behind the bar.
+This practice has largely disappeared with the requirement to sell beer in certified vessels.